2022 eastern Australia floods

-The 2022 eastern Australia floods were one of the nation's worst recorded flood disasters with a series of floods that occurred from late February to early May in South East Queensland, the Wide Bay–Burnett and parts of coastal New South Wales.
+One of Australia's worst recorded flood disasters occurred from late February to early May 2022 in South East Queensland, the Wide Bay–Burnett and parts of coastal New South Wales.
 Brisbane suffered major flooding, along with the cities of Maryborough, Gympie, the Sunshine Coast, Caboolture, Toowoomba, Gatton, Ipswich, Logan City, the Gold Coast, Murwillumbah, Mullumbimby, Grafton, Byron Bay, Ballina, Lismore, the Central Coast and parts of Sydney.

 Twenty-four people are known to have died during the disaster.
 Throughout South East Queensland and the Wide Bay–Burnett, almost one thousand schools were closed in response to the flooding, evacuations took place and the public were advised to avoid non-essential travel.
 Food shortages were reported across the region, due to the ensuing supply chain crisis as well as affecting communities in outback Queensland.

 The flooding caused the ground across South West Queensland and North Western New South Wales to become saturated and vulnerable to even small amounts of rain.